jima80525/rplint/README.md

 This project is in very early stages and I'm not certain it will continue as a stand alone project.
 Watch this space!

+## Authors

+I'd like to thank Brad Solomon for offering some excellent PRs on this and really moving it forward!